-Issued capital is recognized at the amount determined in the articles of association of the Parent and recorded in the court register.
+In the financial statements, issued capital is presented at the amount specified in the articles of association and entered in the Company's court register.

 Reserve capital

 Supplementary capital is created, to which at least 8% of profit for each financial year is appropriated in order to offset the loss of the joint stock company, until its amount equals at least one-third of the share capital.